lian-rr/clio/README.md

 [professor.openai]
 # OpenAI key. required
 key = "key"
 # Used if you want to customize the explanation prompt.
+# (This will completly replace the default prompt)
 customPrompt = ""
 # Url for the API.
 url = ""